 - vigabatrin (Sabril, Sabrilan, Sabrilex)

 Other treatments and therapies have shown positive results in the overall care and management of Dravet syndrome in some patients, even though they have not been fully studied.
-These include IVIG (Intravenous Immunoglobulin) Therapy and VNS (Vagus Nerve Stimulation) Therapy.
-Families have also reported that the ketogenic diet has also shown to be beneficial with both seizure management and cognition.
+These include IVIG (Intravenous Immunoglobulin) Therapy, VNS (Vagus Nerve Stimulation) Therapy, and the ketogenic diet.
+Families have also reported that the use of CBD (cannabidol) has been beneficial with both seizure management and cognition.
+Read DSF’s position statement on CBD here

 Medical Procedures & Testing